EMK2473/SQL_EmpTracker/README.md

 ## Application Usage

-Utilize the command line prompts to view and manage a database containing department, role, and employee information.
+Utilize command line prompts to view and manage a database containing departments, roles, and employee information.

 ## Contributions